 Use an academic planner.
 Review the syllabus for each class CAREFULLY for information about grading policies and due dates.
 Mark down all due dates in your planner and expect to spend approximately 2-3 hours per credit PER WEEK in studying (that means on average 20-30 hours/week or as long as it takes to complete your work and prepare for class!)

 Stubbornness is not a strength, but asking for help is.

 Visit the Learning Center for Academic Coaching if you are at all doubtful about your study skills or if you are feeling overwhelmed.
 In addition to tutoring, the Learning Center will provide Academic Coaching to help you with time management, writing, public speaking, textbook reading, test preparation and test-taking strategies.
-For other forms of support, contact an academic adviser in the Office of Academic Services.
+For other forms of support, contact an academic advisor in the Office of Advising and Academic Services.

 Although Rutgers faculty members are often busy with their own research in addition to teaching, they are interested in their students and willing to help.
 However, you must take the initiative in seeking contact with faculty.
 You should also follow a few simple rules:

 - Respect office hours as stated on the syllabus.